Pretzel links, mutation, and the slice-ribbon conjecture: Abstract

 \section{Abstract}

 Let $p$ and $q$ be distinct integers greater than one.
 We show that the $2$-component pretzel link $P(p,q,-p,-q)$ is not slice, even though it has a ribbon mutant, by using $3$-fold branched covers and an obstruction based on Donaldson's diagonalization theorem.
-Combining this result with previous work of the first author we prove the slice-ribbon conjecture for $4$-stranded $2$-component pretzel links.
+As a consequence, we prove the slice-ribbon conjecture for $4$-stranded $2$-component pretzel links.